methasantosa/Misc-Projects/README.md

 # github-actions-demo
-This is a repo for building out Github actions and tricks
+This is a repo which stores misc projects